goshab/ibm-bash/apiconnect/Deploy OVA/v10.0.5.2/README.md

 - REST Management Interface is enabled on all DataPower gateways.
 - Same credentials are used for all DataPower gateways.
 - Certificates and private key are located in the PROJECT/keys folder.
-- Fill out a configuration file and pass it as an CLI argument to the script [a relative link](08-deploy-dp.sh).
-Use the provided template [a relative link](00-project-template.conf).
+- Fill out a configuration file and pass it as an CLI argument to the [script](08-deploy-dp.sh).
+Use the [provided template](00-project-template.conf).

 ## Support